schang154/deadlist/README.md

 ## Data Design

 The project uses CSV files as an intermediate storage layer between the data processing pipeline and the dashboard.
+For the current scale and update frequency, this provides a lightweight and efficient solution.

 This design allows:
 - separation of data ingestion and visualization